rskim47/rskim47/README.md

 ### Hi there // 안녕하세요 👋

-🔭  I’m working on exciting [projects](https://www.popsocial.app) to connect college students!
+🔭  I work on exciting [projects](https://www.popsocial.app) to connect college students!

 🧠  I'm great at problem-solving using Node.js, MongoDB and TypeScript.